LostSunset/lammps/doc/src/fix_surface_local.rst

 other particles, based on which processor's sub-domain the center of the triangle or line segment is inside of.

-*Local* triangles/lines can be defined in one of 3 ways:
+*Local* triangles/lines can be defined in 3 ways.
+The latter two correspond to the 2 options listed above for the *source* argument of the *input* keyword:

 * via a data file, read by the :doc:`read_data <read_data>` command
 * via a molecule file(s), read by the :doc:`molecule <molecule>` command
 * via an STL file(s), read by this commmand

 If triangles/lines were previously read in by the :doc:`read_data
-<read_data>` command, then the *input* keyword cannot be used, since a
+<read_data>` command, then distributed triangles or lines already
-set of distributed triangles or lines already exist.
-As explained on the :doc:`Howto granular surfaces <Howto_granular_surfaces>` doc page, these are "particles" as defined by the :doc:`atom_style tri or line
+exist.
+As explained on the :doc:`Howto granular surfaces
+<Howto_granular_surfaces>` doc page, these are "particles" as defined
-<atom_style>` command, typically as a sub-style of the
-:doc:`atom_style hybrid <atom_style>` command.
+by the :doc:`atom_style tri or line <atom_style>` command, typically as a sub-style of the :doc:`atom_style hybrid <atom_style>` command.

+Use of the *input* keyword adds new triangle/line particles to the system.

 If triangles or lines were previously read in by the :doc:`molecule
-<molecule>` command, the *input* keyword is used and its *source*
+<molecule>` command, the *source* keyword of the *input* keyword is
-keyword is specifed as *mol*.
-Its *template-ID* argument is the molecule template ID used with the :doc:`molecule <molecule>` command.
+*mol* and tts *template-ID* argument is the molecule template ID used with the :doc:`molecule <molecule>` command.
 Note that a doc:`molecule <molecule>` command can read and assign serveral molecule files to the same template-ID.
 Each molecule file must define triangles or lines, not atoms.
-One triangle or line particle is created for each triangle or line in the molecule template file(s).
+For multiple molecule files, the set of triangle or line particles defined by this input option will be the union of the triangles and lines from all the molecule files.
 Note that each line/triangle in a molecule file is assigned a type and molecule ID.

 An STL (stereolithography) file defines a set of triangles.
-For use with this command, *input* keyword is used and its *source* argument is specified as *stl*.
+For use with this command, the *source* argument of the *input* keyword is *stl*.
 The *stype* argument is the numeric type assigned to all the triangles from the file.
 Note that STL files do not contain types or other flags for each triangle.
 The *stlfile* argument is the name of the STL file.
 It can be in text or binary format; this command auto-detects the format.
+One triangle particle is created for each triangle in the STL file(s).
 Note that STL files cannot be used for 2d simulations since they only define triangles.
-One triangle particle for each triangle in the STL file(s).
-Each created triangle is assigned a molecule ID = 1.
+Each triangle partilce from an STL file is assigned a molecule ID = 1.

 This `Wikepedia page
 <https://en.wikipedia.org/wiki/STL_(file_format)>`_ describes the
 format of both text and binary STL files.
 Binary STL files can be converted to ASCII for editing with the stl_bin2txt tool in the lammps/tools directory.
-Examples of text STL files with the suffix ".stl" are included in the examples/gransurf directory.
+Examples of text STL files are included in the examples/gransurf directory.

-Note that this command allows for multiple uses of the *input* keyword, each with a *source* argument as either *mol* or *stl*.
-The number of triangle/line particles created by this command will be the union of the triangles and lines from all the input files.
+Note that this command allows for pre-defined triangle/line particles read in by the :doc:`read_data <read_data>` command as well as ultiple uses of the *input* keyword, each with a *source* argument as either *mol* or *stl*.
+The number of triangle/line particles created by this command will be the union of those already read by the :doc:`read_data
+<read_data>` command and those specified by the *input* keywords.

 Once all the distributed triangle/line particles are defined, this command calculates their connectivity.
 Two triangles are "connected"